Battleground power plays rage as everyday politics go quiet

 While politics have slipped to an afterthought for most Americans behind a toll of mounting coronavirus deaths, lost wages and closed schools, the campaign buzz of a little more than a month ago has silenced.

 A week later, Bay City's St. Patrick's Day parade — the state's largest and a Democratic tradition — was canceled.
-So was the county's Democratic fundraising dinner, to feature Gov. Gretchen Whitmer.
+So was the county's Democratic fundraising dinner, which was set to feature Gov. Gretchen Whitmer.

 "I see chatter on social media.
 But as far as activity, it's pretty much down to nothing," said Bay County Democratic Chairwoman Karen Tighe.